-Ross Barkley: Everton midfielder rejects Chelsea move
+Ross Barkley: Everton midfielder 'did not have Chelsea medical'

 - From the section Football

-Ross Barkley has turned down a move to Premier League champions Chelsea in order to stay at Everton, according to the club's majority shareholder.
+Midfielder Ross Barkley has denied Everton's claim that he turned down a transfer deadline-day move to Chelsea after having a medical.

-Farhad Moshiri said the club had accepted a bid and Barkley had agreed personal terms, before changing his mind after passing a medical.
+Majority shareholder Farhad Moshiri said Everton had accepted a bid and Barkley had agreed terms.

+But the 23-year-old tweeted on Saturday that he had not had a medical "with any club at any point".

+"I decided it would be best to make a decision and assess all my options in January when fully fit," he said.

+Barkley has a hamstring injury that is likely to keep him out for three months.

-Everton had initially rejected a £25m offer from Chelsea for the 23-year-old England midfielder on Wednesday.
+Everton had initially rejected a £25m offer from Chelsea for the player on Wednesday before reports that a deal had been agreed late on Thursday.

 "It is a big surprise but that is football," Moshiri told Sky Sports.